gopaljigaur/AnalyzeImage/README.md

 The received image will also be encoded in **base64** format and you need to decode it to view the original image.

-NOTICE: It's currently defunct.
-Will resume services shortly
+NOTICE: The API currently does not work due to limitations of my AWS account